 - Organize meetings to educate local, state, and/or federal elected officials about climate policy solutions;

 - Conduct outreach to university and college campuses in target districts across the state, building relationships via phone, email, and on-site visits;

 - Educate the public about climate change, energy economics, and carbon pricing through traditional and social media;

 - Meet monthly benchmarks including volunteer recruitment and leadership activation.

-We’re seeking candidates who are team players, results-oriented, and dedicated to our mission.
+We are seeking and will evaluate candidates who are team players, results-oriented, dedicated to our mission, and demonstrate a commitment to equity.
 Candidates should demonstrate the following: